-Working at Pionair my strength at creating powerful brands that flow across all print and web material as well as 3D objects was put to good use.
+Working for Pionair Aviation in the old Air Force Tower at the Wigram Airfield in Christchurch, New Zealand and at Sydney Bankstown Airport in Australia, my strength at creating powerful brands that flow across all print and web media as well as hands-on skills with 3D objects and sign graphics was put to good use.

 The portfolio explains the method visually, in preparation for applying the swoops the fuselage had been painted white as specified, in short the task was to;